rascol/Raspberry-Pi-PPS-Client/README.md

 $ git clone --depth=1 https://github.com/rascol/PPS-Client
 $ cd PPS-Client
 ```
 Now make the pps-client project.
 The `KERNELDIR` argument must point to the folder containing the compiled Linux kernel.
-Type the commands below exactly as shown (using **backslashes** which cause the backslashes and text between to be replaced with the correct kernel version).
+Type the commands below exactly as shown (using **back quotes** which cause the back quotes and text between to be replaced with the correct kernel version).
 ```
 $ make KERNELDIR=~/rpi/linux KERNELVERS=`uname -r`
 ```